 7) Singapore has an abundance of strapmakers – what makes Cozy Handmade unique?

 Our straps are mainly rugged and vintage in style.
-We make each piece meticulously by hand, using high quality materials that can stand the test of time, and we offer them at reasonable price.
+We make each piece meticulously by hand, using high-quality materials that can stand the test of time, and we offer them at a reasonable price.

 Cozy Handmade – Review